 The word ’employee’ is commonly referred to as a collective concept of groups divided, if at all, by units, teams, departments or titles.
 It’s the easiest way to think of employees as collective, isn’t it?
 However, each employee is a unique individual who wants to be recognized for their own skills.

 According to the Mercer Global Talent Trends Survey 2017 – 5400 respondents want to be regarded for their individuality and unique skills.
-In fact, enthusiastic employees who report to work with full vigor, state that their companies recognized their skills and interest by placing them at the right roles.
+In fact, enthusiastic employees who report to work with full vigour, state that their companies recognized their skills and interest by placing them at the right roles.
 On the other hand, disenfranchised employees did not feel their companies recognized their individual talent.

 Why should employers even care for employee individuality?
 As a new hire joins your company, the position may be apt for one aspect of the newcomer’s skillset, but is it their most significant expertise, main interest, and passion?
 If those unique skills of the individual are not recognized or left untapped at work, the employee will want to look outside for options.